jasp-stats/jaspAudit/inst/help/auditbayesianworkflow.md

 The Bayesian Audit Sampling Workflow
 ==========================

 The task of an auditor is to make a judgment regarding the fairness of the presented transactions in a population, and give on opinion on whether the population as a whole contains errors that are material (lower than the set materiality).
 When the auditor has access to the raw population data, they can use the *Bayesian audit workflow* to calculate how many samples need to be evaluated in order to meet a certain confidence in their judgment.
 They can then sample these transactions from the population, inspect these observations, and produce a statement about the totalerror in the population.
 The workflow guides the auditor through the audit process, making the correct choices of calculations along the way.
-The *Bayesian audit workflow* may use the risk assessments from the *audit risk model* to incorporate this prior information into a prior probability distribution, which is updated using information from the sample to form a posterior probability distribution.
+For example, the *Bayesian audit workflow* may use the risk assessments from the *audit risk model* to translate this prior information into a prior probability distribution, which is updated using information from the sample to form a posterior probability distribution.
 Inferences about the population error are made using the posterior distribution.

 #### Manual